Jucian0/redux-infinity-state/README.md

 # redux-infinity-state

-redux-infinity-state reducer your redux boilerplate
+## A package for reducing redux boilerplate